NickBeeuwsaert/graphorrhea/README.rst

 Prerequisites
 -------------

-Poetry_ is used for package management and venv management on the backend, while NPM_/Snowpack_ is used on the frontend.
+PDM_ is used for package management and venv management on the backend, while NPM_/ESBuild_ is used on the frontend.

 These are some optional dependencies: